datacommonsorg/data/scripts/eurostat/regional_statistics_by_nuts/education_attainment/README.md

 3. unit: Percentage
 4. geo: NUTS2 codes for regions of Europe

-The cleraned csv is broken up into 5 major families of variables:
+The cleaned csv is broken up into 5 major families of variables:
 1. Date: Subset of years from 2000 to 2019 with values in the original dataset
 2. GeoID: NUTS2 codes
 3. Count_Person_25To64Years_LessThanPrimaryEducationOrPrimaryEducationOrLowerSecondaryEducation_AsAFractionOfCount_Person_25To64Years: float values